The localization of orthogonal calculus with respect to homology: Polynomial functors

-Our focus now turns to understanding the $S$-local $n$-polynomial model structure better.
-The weak equivalences of the $S$-local $n$-polynomial model structure are the $\es{S}_n \cup S$-local equivalences, i.e., detected by objects which are both $\es{S}_n$-local and $S$-local, hence the class of which contains both the $T_n$-equivalences and $S$-local equivalences but may contain maps which are neither.
-To understand these equivalences better we place a condition on the local objects analogous to the condition that a homological localization (on spectra) is smashing, see e.g., \cite[Proposition 7.4.3]{BarnesRoitzheimSHT}.
+The composite $T_nL_S$ need not be a fibrant replacement functor in the $S$-local $n$-polynomial model structure since the class of $S$-local objects need not be closed under filtered homotopy colimits.
+Imposing a condition on the set $S$ which forces $T_nL_S$ to be $S$-local in turn forces $T_nL_S$ to be a functorial fibrant replacement.

-\begin{prop} Let $S$ be a set of maps of based spaces.
+\begin{prop} Let $S$ be a set of maps in $\es{C}$.
 If the class of $S$-local objects is closed under sequential homotopy colimits, then the weak equivalences of the $S$-local $n$-polynomial model structure are those maps $f \colon X \to Y$ such that the induced map

 is a $S$-local equivalence.
-In particular, The composite $T_nL_S$ is a functorial fibrant replacement in the $S$-local $n$-polynomial model structure. \end{prop} \begin{proof} We show $(1)$, the proof of $(2)$ is similar.
-We apply \cite[Lemma 5.5]{Ba17} which shows that a map $f \colon X \to Y$ is weak equivalence in the iterated left Bousfield localization if and only if $L_S f \colon L_S X \to L_S Y$ is a $\es{S}_n$-local equivalence.
-This last is equivalent to $L_S f \colon L_S X \to L_S Y$ being a $T_n$-equivalence, i.e., $T_nL_S f \colon T_nL_S X \to T_nL_S Y$ being a levelwise weak equivalence.
-Since both domain and codomain of this map are $S$-local checking this map is a levelwise weak equivalence is equivalent to checking that it is an $S$-local equivalence by the $S$-local Whitehead's Theorem. \end{proof}
+In particular, The composite $T_nL_S$ is a functorial fibrant replacement in the $S$-local $n$-polynomial model structure. \end{prop} \begin{proof} We apply \cite[Lemma 5.5]{Ba17} which shows that a map $f \colon X \to Y$ is weak equivalence in the iterated left Bousfield localization if and only if

+is a $\es{S}_n$-local equivalence.
+This last is equivalent to $L_S f \colon L_S X \to L_S Y$ being a $T_n$-equivalence, i.e., $T_nL_S f \colon T_nL_S X \to T_nL_S Y$ being a objectwise weak equivalence.
+Since both domain and codomain of this map are $S$-local checking this map is a objectwise weak equivalence is equivalent to checking that it is an $S$-local equivalence by the $S$-local Whitehead's Theorem. \end{proof}

-\begin{rem} Let $S$ be a set of maps of based spaces.
+\begin{rem} Let $S$ be a set of maps in $\es{C}$.
 To ease notation, we will denote the composite $T_nL_S$ by $T_n^S$.
 In particular, for $E$ a spectrum we denote the composite functor $T_nL_E$ by $T_n^E$.
 In general, $T_n^S$ need not be $S$-local, but will be when the class of $S$-local objects is closed under sequential homotopy colimits. \end{rem}